Introduction to Archery: Terminology, Definitions, and Specifications

 The axle-to-axle (ATA) length is the distance between the tips of the limbs, at the points where the cams attach.
 The brace height is the distance from the riser to the string when the bow is at rest.
 Bow speeds are measured in feet per second, and manufacturers use a standardized setup to compare speeds across different bows (IBO speed).
 The draw weight of a bow, in pounds, refers to the power a bow can transfer to an arrow and push it off the string.
 So a 40# (pound) bow will shoot with less power than a 70# bow.
 Hunting regulations will stipulate how much power a bow needs to have for particular species.
 For example, to hunt whitetails in Ontario, the bow needs to have about 40# of power, whereas to hunt moose, it needs 50#.

-(This section is an excerpt from a more thorough post about arrow selection.)
+For a more thorough post about arrow selection, click here.

 The first thing you need to know when selecting an arrow is what spine you need.
 Most choices in arrow selection come down to personal preference, but not spine.
 Arrow spine refers to the stiffness of an arrow, and it’s critical for the safety of your bow and for accuracy that you choose the correct arrow spine.